 Sappey to host ‘Walk, Learn and Play: Streams in the 158th’

-“I am pleased to host this interactive event,” said Sappey.
+“I am pleased to host this interactive event,” Sappey said.
 “This is a great opportunity to learn about local stream habitats and how to protect them.
-Getting an up-close look at the natural world around us helps underscore the need to actively care for our environment.”
+Getting an up-close look at the natural world around us helps underscore the need to actively care for our environment.”?

 All ages are welcome.
 RSVP is required by calling Sappey’s office at 484-200-8264 or emailing email@example.com.
 Those registered will receive event updates pertaining to any inclement weather.
 The Stroud Water Research Center is located at 970 Spencer Road, Avondale, PA 19311.